My dream is to inspire kids to achieve what they want out of life.

 One of the first things you’ll notice about Stephen visually is that he is in a wheelchair, because Stephen J. Wampler has Cerebral Palsy (CP).
 Then you’ll get to know Stephen as a person and you’ll see how little CP defines him.
 Over the years he has learned not to only live with his disability, but to thrive in life with his condition.
 He wants to ensure that others with physical disabilities have the same opportunity as he has had so they can live a fulfilling life.

-Steve Wampler discovered the benefits of the great outdoors when he was a young child.
+Steve Wampler discovered the benefits of the great outdoors as a child.
 Coming to understand that it was an important stepping stone in his life, he attended a wilderness summer camp for children with disabilities, returning every summer between the ages of 9 and 18.
 He went on to graduate from college, and with his wife, Elizabeth, have two children, Charlotte and Joseph.
 Having been forever changed by his own experiences at camp, he understood that these benefits were not unique to him.
 Steve’s dream was “to be able to own his own camp”.
 In 2002, Steve and Elizabeth founded The Stephen J. Wampler Foundation, and “Camp Wamp” was opened in 2004.
 With the wilderness as the backdrop, kids enjoy the fun and camaraderie of camp life.
 With Steve as their inspiration, their experiences push each one to discover how capable they really are.

-The journey began with the Wampler’s offering summer camp experiences at a leased property in the Sierra Nevada mountains in Northern California.
+The journey began with the Wamplers offering summer camp experiences at a leased property in the Sierra Nevada mountains in Northern California.
 Upon the permanent closure of that location in 2016, it was time to find a forever home.
-Steve had a list of 12 “must-have” features that he was looking for including a lake, a commercial kitchen, running water, electricity, and more.
+Steve had a list of 12 “must-have” features that he was looking for, including a lake, a commercial kitchen, running water, electricity, and more.
 The hunt was on.

 With gratitude, Steve, Elizabeth, Charlotte, and Joseph Wampler.
 David, Weezie, Rhett & Chelsey, and Caleb Reese